Refined-Labs/refined/README.md

 # Setup

-You want to have Bun or Node installed, And a terminal such as (whatever comes with your operating system)
+You want to have Cargo installed, And a terminal such as (whatever comes with your operating system)

 Open the terminal, Clone the repo after doing that paste these commands.